wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/adamites.md

 ---
 title: "Adamites"
-description: "Adamites, a distinct community of the human genus that lived during the days of the Garden of Eden."
+description: "Adamites, a distinct community originally of the human genus that lived during the days of the Garden of Eden in Eden.
+In concubination withe exiled creators, a rebellious Elohimian faction known as the Serpent, the Adamites gave birth to hybrid offspring.
+These offspring assimilated into the Adamite community, thus merging into a singular distinct group of hybrid and non-hybrid Adamites."
-lead: "A distinct community of the human genus that lived during the days of the Garden of Eden."
+lead: "A distinct community originally of the human genus that lived during the days of the Garden of Eden in Eden.
+In concubination withe exiled creators, a rebellious Elohimian faction known as the Serpent, the Adamites gave birth to hybrid offspring.
+These offspring assimilated into the Adamite community, thus merging into a singular distinct group of hybrid and non-hybrid Adamites."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false